angela-cheruto9/Churn-in-Telecom-s-dataset/README.md

 ## Data preprocessing

 The datasets contains customers who churned and those who did not.
-We started by detecting and dealing with missing values, datatype conversion, checking and removing multicollinearity and analysis of variables against the target variable(churn).
+We started by detecting and dealing with missing values, datatype conversion, checking and removing multicollinearity,analysis of variables against the target variable(churn) and visualization of both numerical and categorical variables.

+### Summary of visualizations

+After visualizing the numerical and categorical features in our dataset, some few steps were taken:

+1.Standardizing numerical data.

+2.Converting categorical data into numerical data in order to enable building of a machine learning model.

+3.Dealing with some of the features that are skewed or have imbalanced data.

 ![Screenshot (388)](https://user-images.githubusercontent.com/104419035/196146106-8459746f-2591-4048-ad98-1e6874513ac5.png)